pedrocunha0/41549_HCI_LogBook/stage1_context/b_stage_1_context_definition.md

 ## B.2a.
 Method

 [What approach was followed to talk with users; what kind of users were considered.
 What was the goal of the interviews?
 What were the questions considered?]

+We conducted interviews in class and outside questioning our target audience: students.
+The goal of this interviews was to contextualize ourselves of the opinions and needs of students near us and start to gather information on the best features that a study manager needs to have.

+The questions were:
+- How do you currently organize your studies?
+- What tools or methods do you use?
+- What is the biggest challenge in managing your studies?
+- What most affects your productivity?
+- What features should a good study manager have?
+- Would you prefer a more automated system (e.g., schedule suggestions) or a more customizable one?
+- How do you imagine the ideal interface for a study manager?
+- Would you use it more on a computer or on a mobile device?
+- How do you track your study progress?
+- Do you find notifications and reminders useful?

 ## B.2b.
 Results

 >	This section tracks all informal user interviews, summarizing key insights and linking to detailed notes for each session.